taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

 TaosBenchmark needs to be executed on the terminal of the operating system, it supports two configuration methods: [Command-line arguments](#command-line-arguments-in-detail) and [JSON configuration file](#configuration-file-parameters-in-detail).
 These two methods are mutually exclusive.
 Users can use `-f <json file>` to specify a configuration file.
 When running taosBenchmark with command-line arguments to control its behavior, users should use other parameters for configuration, but not the `-f` parameter.
 In addition, taosBenchmark offers a special way of running without parameters.

-taosBenchmark supports complete performance testing of TDengine. taosBenchmark supports the TDengine functions in three categories: write, query, and subscribe.
-These three functions are mutually exclusive, and users can select only one of them each time taosBenchmark runs.
-It is important to note that the type of functionality to be tested is not configurable when using the command-line configuration method, which can only test writing performance.
-To test the query and subscription performance of the TDengine, you must use the configuration file method and specify the function type to test via the parameter `filetype` in the configuration file.
+taosBenchmark supports the complete performance testing of TDengine by providing functionally to write, query, and subscribe.
+These three functions are mutually exclusive, users can only select one of them each time taosBenchmark runs.
+The query and subscribe functionalities are only configurable using a json configuration file by specifying the parameter `filetype`, while write can be performed through both the command-line and a configuration file.

 **Make sure that the TDengine cluster is running correctly before running taosBenchmark. **